Warrosquyoake Shire: History

 By 1634, by order of the King of England, Charles I, eight shires of Virginia were formed, with a total population of 4,914 settlers.
 Warrosquoake Shire included 522 persons at the time.
-It and Accomac Shire were the only shires given Native American names, honoring the friendly tribes nearby.
-In 1637 the English renamed it as Isle of Wight County, after an island of the same name in the English channel between England and France.
-They also renamed the Warrosquoake river as the Pagan River.
+It and Accomac Shire were the only shires given Native-American names, honoring the friendly tribes nearby.
+In 1637 the English renamed it Isle of Wight County, after an island of the same name in the English channel between England and France.
+They also renamed the Warrosquoake river the Pagan River.

 During the three years when it was officially Warrosquoake Shire, Richard Bennett led the small Puritan community to neighboring Nansemond.
 They later moved to Maryland when under religious pressure in Virginia.
 He returned during the Cromwellian period with a Parliamentary Commission to take over from the Royalist government and served as Governor of Virginia.

 As population increased, land was drawn from Warrosquoake Shire and Isle of Wight County to form many other counties to the immediate southwest, in the region now defined as Southside Virginia.
 The counties of Isle of Wight, Southampton, Greensville and Brunswick were all created within the limits of what had been Warrosquoake Shire.